 WHY ARE THE BINS BEING REPLACED?

-To bring them in line with an Australian standard, which includes uniform colour coding of garbage and recycling bins.
+It will also bring our bins in line with an Australian standard, which includes uniform colour coding of garbage and recycling bins.

 This will make it easier for people to put the right things in the right bins, which is better for the environment and will help our waste cells last longer.